hotrodorm/hotrod/README.md

 ## Hello World

 See HotRod in action with the [Hello World Example](./hotrod-project/docs/docs-4/guides/hello-world.md).
-It's an example that shows the simplicity of HotRod.
+It's an example that shows the simplicity of using HotRod.

 ## Modules